linksach3/i18next-node-service-backend/README.md

   // the id of your project
   projectId: '[PROJECTID]',

+  // add an api key if your backend service needs one to download translations
+  readApiKey: '[APIKEY]',

   // add an api key if you want to send missing keys
   apiKey: '[APIKEY]',